 - The rise of private savings via the 401(k) and the corresponding decline of defined benefit pension plans upended the three-legged retirement stool model, leading to retirement insecurity

-- The Personal Pension can fix the leg broken by the decline in defined benefit pension plans as a way for people to earn a second source of guaranteed, lifetime income through annuities
+- Annuities can fix the leg broken by the decline in defined benefit pension plans as a way for people to earn a second source of guaranteed, lifetime income

 The Three-Legged Retirement Stool has Changed